Abstract

 (A) Rnt1 cleavage peaks in BDF2, CAF4, and YDR514C in xrn1Δ-only PARE data.
 Two independent biological replicates are shown.
 PARE dataset from the rat1-ts xrn1Δ double mutant background is also shown for comparison.
 (B) Northern blot of BDF2 and CAF4 using RNA from wild-type RNT1, rnt1Δ, rat1-ts, and xrn1Δ single mutant strains.
 Experiment was performed using two independent biological replicates.
 PGK1 was used as a loading control.

-To determine whether Rnt1 cleavage of mRNAs affects gene expression levels, we re-analyzed published Rnt1 RNAseq data from Grzechnik et al., 2018.
-We observed that some mRNA targets such as CAF4, YDR514C, and MTM1 were highly upregulated in the absence of Rnt1, compared to wild type, while others like BDF2 were unaffected (Supplemental Figure 8).
-This suggests that Rnt1 cleavage may regulate the gene expression of certain mRNAs (like CAF4, YDR514C, and MTM1) but that others such as BDF2 may undergo more complex regulation to maintain their homeostatic levels.
+To determine whether Rnt1 cleavage of mRNAs affects gene expression levels, we re-analyzed a Rnt1 RNA-seq dataset from Grzechnik et al., 2018.
+Unfortunately, the authors performed only a single replicate, and therefore, the data cannot be rigorously analyzed.
+Nevertheless, we observed that some mRNA targets, such as CAF4, YDR514C, and MTM1, were much more abundant in the rnt1Δ sample than the wild-type sample, while others like BDF2 were unaffected (Supplemental Figure 9).
+This is consistent with Rnt1 cleavage regulating certain mRNAs (like CAF4, YDR514C, and MTM1) but not others, such as BDF2, that may undergo more complex regulation to maintain their homeostatic levels.

-Rnt1 cleavage of YDR514C mRNA regulates cellular homeostasis
+Rnt1 cleavage of YDR514C mRNA contributes to normal cell growth

-Rnt1 cleavage of YDR514C mRNA regulates cellular homeostasis.
+Rnt1 cleavage of YDR514C mRNA contributes to normal cell growth.

-(A) Growth assay showing similar growth of 3’ ETS tetraloop mutants (ACGA and AUGA) to a strain containing the wild-type 3’ ETS sequence (AGGA).
-Experiment was performed using three independent biological replicates.
-(B) Schematic of rnt1Δ experimental evolution.
+(A) Schematic of rnt1Δ experimental evolution.
 Thirteen cultures of rnt1Δ were grown to saturation, then sub-cultured to a 1:1000 dilution for 10 cycles.
-Solid media growth assays were performed, and strains showing enhanced growth compared to the rnt1Δ parent strain were analyzed by whole-genome sequencing.
+Solid media growth assays were performed, and strains showing enhanced growth compared to the rnt1Δ parent strain were analyzed by whole-genome sequencing (WGS).
 The growth assay of evolved strain 13 is depicted above.
-(C) Growth assay confirming enhanced growth of a rnt1Δ ydr514cΔ double mutant compared to rnt1Δ.
+(B) Growth assay confirming enhanced growth of a rnt1Δ ydr514cΔ double mutant compared to rnt1Δ.
 Experiment was performed using two independent biological replicates.
+(C) Growth assay confirming impaired growth of wild type and rnt1Δ strains harboring plasmids that overexpress wild-type YDR514C or the ydr514c stem loop mutant.
+Experiment was performed using two independent biological replicates.
+Strains were spotted on SC-Leu.

 Discussion